myPOS blog Tips

 For example, if you get a credit card that offers lower interest rates than the debt you’re carrying, you can pay off the debts with your credit card and have one lump sum to pay off over a period with lower interest rates.

-Payment protection
+Payment Protection

 Some credit cards also offer you protection on your payments if you make a purchase and the merchant you buy from goes under and cannot deliver.
-However, you need to check that your provider offers this option and the minimum and maximum amounts covered.

 A strong credit score means you’re more likely to be approved for a credit request such as a loan for a home.
 However, if you don’t yet have a credit history, or you’ve defaulted on loans in the past, this may be a bit more difficult to get.

-Therefore, credit builder credit cards come in handy, as they help you use the credit responsibly while you build a responsible reputation for yourself in terms of how you manage your money.
+Therefore, credit builder credit cards come in handy, as they help you use the credit responsibly while you build a reputation for yourself in terms of how you manage your money.

 Your bank, financial institution, or building society that issued you with your credit card should send you a credit card statement each month.
-This statement, as well as the online portal of your issuing institution, will help you keep track of your expenses.

-Fraud protection
+Fraud Protection

-Typically, credit cards come with more fraud protection when compared to a general debit card account.
-This means your liability declines if you’re the victim of fraud.
+Credit cards are regulated and governed by policies like the Consumer Credit Act.
+Typically, they come with more fraud protection when compared to a general debit card account.

 Convenience

-Technology these days is just marvelous!
 You can now add your credit card to your digital or mobile wallet and spend that way instead of having to carry and pay with cash.
 All you need for this is your smartphone!

 Do your homework right and you may even find a credit card that offers you zero percent interest on purchases or balance transfers for periods between 12 and 18 months.